FightingFalcon/Lobby-Manager-for-Unity3D/README.md

 * Implements anonymous sign-in functionality, streamlining the process of player authentication and ensuring a smooth user experience.

-- TODO: Separate ui and use event driven impl.
+- TODO: Separate ui and use event driven impl. and player readiness.